taskflow/taskflow/README.md

 ## Step 2: Define Task Dependencies

-You can add dependency links between tasks to enforce one task run after another.
+You can add dependency links between tasks to enforce one task to run after another.
-The dependency links must be specified in a
+The dependency graph must be a
 [Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 The handle `Task` supports different methods for you to describe task dependencies.